12-Inch Water Main Ruptures Near Willis Tower

 CHICAGO (CBS) — The deep-freeze temperatures in Chicago lately have proven to be too much for some pipes in the city.

-On Wednesday evening, a 12-inch water main ruptured on Adams Street between Wells and Franklin streets, just west of the Willis Tower.RELATED: City Crews Dumped Mounds Of Snow In Front Of House, And Elderly Woman Needs To Get Out, So CBS 2's Jermont Terry Gets Out The Shovel
+On Wednesday evening, a 12-inch water main ruptured on Adams Street between Wells and Franklin streets, just west of the Willis Tower.RELATED: Michael Madigan Resigning From Illinois House, A Month After Giving Up Speaker's Gavel

-Traffic on the Franklin and Adams streets was shut down as the water gushed.RELATED: CBS 2 Uncovers A Lack Of State Oversight Over Insurance Providers When It Comes To Wheelchair Coverage
+Traffic on the Franklin and Adams streets was shut down as the water gushed.
+As of Thursday morning, one lane on Adams Street is back open.RELATED: Scathing Inspector General's Report Says CPD Was Unprepared, Disorganized, And Without A Plan During Civil Unrest In Wake Of George Floyd Protests In Chicago

 Water service at the Willis Tower was not interrupted.